databrickslabs/partner-connect-api/OnboardingDoc.md

 We realize that the expected user experience above may not be optimal for all partner products, which is why we are giving partners the ability to respond with multiple URLs to the Connect API, depending on the context.
 We ask that you enumerate the scenarios and corresponding URLs when you provide Databricks with the required artifacts.

+### What authentication options should be configured and used?
+Partner Connect allows partners to specify which authorization methods that partners want to use to authenticate with Databricks.
+The following authentication methods are supported.

+  - **PAT (Personal access token)**: This is mainly used by the machine-to-machine flow where the partner uses the service principle (created by Partner Connect) and its personal access token to authenticate with Databricks and call the APIs.
+It is the legacy authentication method and will be deprecated soon, please use **OAuth M2M** or **OAuth U2M** instead.
+  - **OAuth M2M (machine-to-machine)**: This is mainly used by the machine-to-machine flow where the partner uses the service principal (created by Partner Connect) and its OAuth secret to authenticate with Databricks and call the APIs.
+  - **OAuth U2M (user-to-machine)**: This is used by the interactive flow where the partner wants to access Databricks resources on behalf of the end-user.
+OAuth authorization code flow is used to authenticate with Databricks.

+The authentication options can be configured with the [auth_options](self-testing-partner-cli/README.md#auth-options) when using the [Self-Testing Partner CLI](self-testing-partner-cli/README.md).

+#### OAuth M2M

+When the partner is configured with **OAuth M2M** as the authentication option, Partner Connect will create an OAuth secret for the service principal and place it in the `service_principal_oauth_secret` field of [ConnectionRequest](api-doc/Models/ConnectRequest.md) when calling [Connect API](api-doc/Apis/ConnectionApi.md).

+The partner should store this secret in a secure store and use it (as the client secret) along with the service principal ID (as the client ID) to authenticate with Databricks via OAuth M2M.

+#### OAuth U2M

+When the partner is configured with **OAuth U2M** as the authentication option, the partner needs to contact Databricks if they want to create a pre-registered published Databricks OAuth app that will be available in all Databricks customer accounts or create an OAuth app per Databricks workspace.
+It is highly recommended to create a published Databricks OAuth app, but it must meet the following requirements:
+  - The OAuth redirect URLs of the app should be fixed instead of account/customer/tenant specific
+  - The app cannot be confidential app (no client secret) and has to support [PKCE](https://oauth.net/2/pkce/)

+Currently, Databricks does not support creating published OAuth app via API; partners need to contact Databricks for registration.

+If the partner decides to create OAuth app per Databricks workspace, Partner Connect will create it when the user creates the partner connection and pass its app ID via the field `oauth_u2m_app_id` of [ConnectionRequest](api-doc/Models/ConnectRequest.md) when calling [Connect API](api-doc/Apis/ConnectionApi.md).
+The partner needs to send back the OAuth redirect URLs of this customer account via the field `oauth_redirect_uri` in the [response](api-doc/Models/Connection.md) of the [Connect API](api-doc/Apis/ConnectionApi.md)

+The `is_published_app` field in the [PartnerConfig](api-doc/Models/PartnerConfig.md) is used to configure if the partner wants to use pre-registered published Databricks OAuth app.

 ### What types of integrations are supported by Partner Connect?
 While there's some customization available, most partners have one of the following integrations: